-- An overall Trinity cumulative grade point average (GPA) of 2.00.
+- Earn an overall Trinity cumulative grade point average (GPA) of at least 2.00.
 The general education, major,1 and minor requirements must each be completed with a minimum of 2.00 GPA.

-- Acceptance into a major and fulfillment of the requirements of that major.
-Students must declare no later than the second semester of their sophomore year or on entrance, in the case of junior and senior transfer students.
-A minimum of 9 upper-division credits in the major must be earned while in residence.
+- Be accepted into a major and fulfill the requirements of that major.
+Students must declare a major no later than the second semester of their sophomore year or on entrance, in the case of junior and senior transfer students.
+A minimum of nine (9) upper-division credits in the major must be earned while in residence.

-- Fulfillment of the Service Learning requirement.
-Each full-time student is required to complete 2 units of Service Learning while at Trinity.
+- Fulfill the Service Learning requirement.
+Each full-time student is required to register for, and complete, 2 units of IDS 106 Trinity Service Learning while at Trinity.
 Transfer students are required to complete only one service learning unit if they transfer 58 or more approved credit hours.

-- Fulfillment of the chapel attendance requirement.
-Chapel attendance is considered an important part of the total college program.
+- Fulfill the chapel attendance requirement.
+Chapel attendance is considered an important part of the total college program, and students are required to attend chapel every semester.

-- At least 30 of the last 45 hours must be taken at Trinity, or in a nonresident program of study authorized by the faculty, as a regular student in order to receive a degree.
-Hours completed through Credit by Examination (CBE) do not count toward these 30 hours.
-Seniors who plan to matriculate in another college and transfer their final credits to Trinity must make arrangements with the Records Office prior to leaving Trinity.
+- Complete at least 30 of the last 45 hours at Trinity, or in a nonresident program of study authorized by the faculty, as a regular student in order to receive a degree.
+Hours completed through credit by examination (CBE) do not count toward these 30 hours.
+Seniors who plan to matriculate in another college and transfer their final credits to Trinity must make arrangements with the Academic Records Office prior to leaving Trinity.

-- A student may complete degree requirements and graduate from Trinity at the end of one of three different completion semesters: fall, spring, or summer.
+- Apply for and complete graduation requirements.
+A student may complete degree requirements and graduate from Trinity at the end of one of three different completion semesters: fall, spring, or summer.
 The Application for Graduation is due on December 15 of the year prior to the anticipated graduation year for spring and summer graduands.
 For fall graduands, the Application for Graduation is due on July 15 of the anticipated graduation year.
-The following documentation must be filed with the University Records Office for review and verification of degree completion.
+The following documentation must be filed with the Academic Records Office for review and verification of degree completion.
 All of these documents are available online or in the Records Office:

 - Application for Graduation form